Large deviations of one-hidden-layer neural networks: Model and main results

-for every $t\in[0, T]$ and $i\le n$, which defines $\th^n$ as a random element in the set of all probability measures on the Skorokhod space $\XX:= D([0, T], \R^d)$ of càdlàg trajectories.
-The goal of this work is to derive an LDP for $\th^n$.
+for every $t\in[0, T]$ and $i\le n$, which defines $ \theta^n$ as a random element in the set $\PP(\XX)$ of all probability measures on the Skorokhod space $\XX:= D([0, T], \R^d)$ of càdlàg trajectories.
+The goal of this work is to derive an LDP for $ \theta^n$.
+We note that from the space of probability measures on trajectories in $\XX$, it is possible to specialize to the setting of evolutions of measures on $\R^d$ by projecting to the corresponding time marginals.
+Therefore our setting is (slightly) broader than the one from \cite{siri}.

-Before stating the large deviations asymptotics, we discuss the LLN for $\th^n$.
-For each $t\in[0, T]$, the empirical weight measure $\th_t^n$ is identical to the marginal distribution of $\th^n$ at time $t$.
-Then, loosely speaking, for large $n$, the discrete updates through $\pi$-distributed random vectors are replaced by an integration with respect to $\pi_T$ given by $\d t\otimes\pi(\d x)$.
-Then, the limiting distribution $\eta_t$ at any time $t$ is characterized by the solution to the McKean-Vlasov equation
+Before stating the large deviations asymptotics, we discuss the LLN for $ \theta^n$.
+For each $t\in[0, T]$, the empirical weight measure $ \theta_t^n$ is identical to the marginal distribution of $ \theta^n$ at time $t$.
+Then, loosely speaking, for large $n$, the discrete updates through $\pi$-distributed random vectors are replaced by an integration with respect to ${\rm d} t\otimes\pi({\rm d} x)$.
+Then, the limiting distribution $\eta_t$ at any time $0\le t\le T$ is characterized by the solution to the McKean-Vlasov equation

-where $(c_s,w_s)_s\sim(\eta_s)_s$, which is essentially the main result of \cite{siri}.
+which is essentially the main result of \cite{siri}.
 Note that the integral in \eqref{eq:ev} is to be understood as $d$-dimensional vector of integrals.
+Further, we point out that \eqref{eq:ev} is a stochastic representation of a Wasserstein gradient and refer to \cite{kaitong2021} and \cite[Remark 1.5]{siri} again for more details.

-While the limiting evolution equation \eqref{eq:ev} describes the SGD behavior for typical realizations of $\th^n$, the contribution of our work will leverage large deviations theory for describing atypical realizations of $\th^n$.
-Loosely speaking, the main idea is that large deviations of the sequence of empirical weight evolution measures $(\th^n)_n$ are caused by atypical realizations of training data $(X_{k, n})_{k,n}$ and of the weight initialization.
+While the limiting evolution equation \eqref{eq:ev} describes the SGD behavior for typical realizations of $ \theta^n$, the contribution of our work will leverage large deviations theory for describing atypical realizations of $ \theta^n$.
+Loosely speaking, the main idea is that large deviations of the sequence of empirical weight evolution measures $( \theta^n)_n$ are caused by atypical realizations of training data $(X_{k, n})_{k,n}$ and of the weight initialization.
 We can imagine that those data points and the initial weight configuration are drawn from tilted distributions of the training data and the initial weights, i.e., by measures that are absolutely continuous with respect to $\pi$ and $\nu$, respectively.
-The tilting of the data points can be described by a measure $\r$ in the space
+The tilting of the data points can be described by a measure $\rho$ in